 The American Immigration Council also found that about 1.6% of immigrant males age 18-39 are incarcerated as compared to the 3.3% of the native born population.
 However, when it comes to federal prisons, non-citizens make up 19% of federal prisoners, disproportionately almost twice the amount of their overall adult population.

-However, according to one immigration lawyer in Houston, Texas, these statistics are misleading due to the types of cases that fall under federal jurisdiction.
+However, according to David A. Breston, an immigration lawyer in Houston, Texas, these statistics are misleading due to the types of cases that fall under federal jurisdiction.
 “Immigration violations are prosecuted under federal law regardless of the offense, including non-violent immigration offenses.
 Therefore, because immigration cases routinely account for the most federal offenses per year, 31.2% in 2014, more immigrants will show up as federal criminals.”
 Furthermore, a very small number of these federal cases represent violent offenses as most violent crimes are handled by state and local jurisdictions.
 For example a commonly used statistics is that undocumented immigrants accounted for 9.2% of federal murder convictions in 2013, but a closer look reveals that only represented a total of 8 murder cases, as compared to the over 14,000 murder case that took place in the United States that year.
 Regardless of how the data is manipulated, according to the United States Sentencing Commission, a majority of federal offenders are United States citizens, accounting for 58% of all federal crimes in 2014.